* U-turn follows concerns that some biofuels harm climate

 * Industry says limit on crop-based fuels is too low

-The vote in the European Parliament's environment committee will be followed by a plenary vote later this year and will also require endorsement by member states, who are deeply divided on the issue.
+The vote in the European Parliament's environment committee will be followed by a plenary vote, expected in September.
+It will also require endorsement by EU member states, which are deeply divided on the issue.

 Environmental campaigners said Thursday's vote marked progress towards more sustainable biofuels.

-Biofuel producers and their suppliers are furious at the policy u-turn, and said the proposed limit of 5.5 percent of total transport fuel use was far too low and would lead to plant closures and job losses.
+But biofuel producers and their suppliers are furious at the policy U-turn.
+They said the proposed limit of 5.5 percent of total transport fuel use was far too low and would lead to plant closures and job losses.

 In 2008, an EU target was introduced to get 10 percent of transport fuel from renewable sources by 2020, most of which would come from so-called first generation biofuels made from sugar, cereals and oilseeds.